 For a doctoral student with other study funding, the decision goes into effect from the time point specified in the decision.
-With external funding, such as for an industrial doctoral student, the time point should be decided in consultation with the company and/or financier.
+With external funding, such as for an industrial doctoral student, the time point should be decided in consultation with the financier.